Tips for Elevating Cases to the CIS Ombudsman’s Office

 - Client approval required

-*CLINIC’s Tips on contacting USCIS’ National Customer Service Center can be found at: cliniclegal.org/resources/articles-clinic/advocates-corner-tips-contacting-uscis.
+*CLINIC’s Tips on contacting USCIS’ National Customer Service Center can be found at: cliniclegal.org/resources/asylum-and-refugee-law/employment-authorization-documents/advocates-corner-tips.
 Please be certain to prepare before your call by having all the case details on hand and take notes during the call.
 Important items to note are: call date and time; name or ID number of the USCIS Information Officer; and the service request number (SRMT).

 Steps for Requesting Case Assistance